May 23, 2019 • De Pree Journal

 - We exist for the praise of God’s glory (Eph 1:11-14).
 The core purpose of our lives is to worship God.
 This includes everything we do, not just our “religious” activities.

 - Once we are saved by grace, received in faith, we are newly created in Christ “for good works, which God prepared beforehand to be our way of life” (Eph 2:10).
-When we do the good works God has prepared for us, we are living for the praise of his glory.
+When we do the good works God has prepared for us, we are living for the praise of the glory of the Lord.
 Thus, we worship God, according to Ephesians, by living a life full of good works as an expression of our salvation.

 - Our daily work, if it is not evil (like thievery, for example), can be good.
 We can “work that which is good” according to Ephesians 4:28.
 Moreover, through the redemption we experience in Christ, we can begin to experience the goodness of work, even though this goodness will not be complete until God restores all creation and work recovers its full, original goodness.